Prabhakar-Naik/senior-java-developer/README.md

 Naming Services: Registering services in znodes and allowing clients to discover them.<br>
 Distributed Locking: Using znodes to implement mutual exclusion and coordinate access to shared resources.<br>
 Leader Election: Using znodes to elect a leader process in a distributed application.<br>
-Group Membership: Using ephemeral znodes to track which processes are members of a group.<br>
+Group Membership: Using ephemeral znodes to track which processes are members of a group.
+<h2>Benefits of ZooKeeper</h2>
+Reliability: ZooKeeper is designed to be highly available and fault-tolerant.<br>
+Scalability: ZooKeeper can be scaled to handle large distributed systems.<br>
+Consistency: ZooKeeper ensures that all clients have a consistent view of the data.<br>
+Performance: ZooKeeper is optimized for fast reads.<br>
+Simplicity: ZooKeeper provides a simple API for coordinating distributed applications.
+<h5>In summary, Apache ZooKeeper is a powerful tool for managing coordination in distributed systems.
+Its simple data model, reliable architecture, and rich set of features make it a valuable component in many distributed applications.</h5>
+Would you like to explore any of these aspects in more detail?<a href="https://zookeeper.apache.org/">Apache ZooKeeper Documentation</a>

 # 33. In-memory Data Grids (Hazelcast, Infinispan).
 # 34. Akka for Actor-based Concurrency.